 If You’re About to Take on More Debt

-Are you about to sign a mortgage, or are on the verge of a car or school loan?
-Applying for extra credit cards for the sake of their rewards will more than likely affect your credit score, thereby possibly standing in the way of your loan request.
+Are you about to sign a mortgage or are on the verge of a car or school loan?
+Applying for extra credit cards for the sake of their rewards will more than likely affect your credit score, as noted above.
+Each hard credit inquiry will lower your score temporarily.
+The constant nature of credit card churning can possibly stand in the way of your loan request or result in you being offered a higher interest rate than you would be with a higher score.

 If You Don’t Use a Credit Card That Often